OliverO2/compose-counting-grid/README.md

 #### Desktop High-Frequency Update (Top Row Only)

-* This animated GIF ⚠️ **not suitable for people with photosensitive epilepsy** ⚠️ demonstrates increasing FPS as the window shrinks: [Animation with high-frequency updates](docs/top-row-only-updates-resizing.gif).
+* This animated GIF ⚠️ **not suitable for persons with photosensitive epilepsy** ⚠️ demonstrates increasing FPS as the window shrinks: [Animation with high-frequency updates](docs/top-row-only-updates-resizing.gif).

     > This effect appears with the desktop application, not the web application.